aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 There are several types of Kubernetes autoscaling supported in Amazon EKS - [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html), [Horizontal Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html) and [Vertical Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html).
 This section covers two of them, Cluster Auto Scaler and Horizontal Pod Autoscaler.

-#### Use Cluster Autoscaler - to adjust the size of a Kubernetes cluster to meet the current needs
+### Use Cluster Autoscaler to adjust the size of a Kubernetes cluster to meet the current needs

 The [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) automatically adjusts the number of nodes in the EKS cluster when pods fail to launch due to lack of resources or when nodes in the cluster are underutilized and their pods can be rescheduled onto other nodes in the cluster.
-The Cluster Autoscaler on AWS scales worker nodes within any specified Auto Scaling group and runs as a deployment in your cluster.
+The Cluster Autoscaler scales worker nodes within any specified Auto Scaling group and runs as a deployment in your EKS cluster.

 Amazon EKS with EC2 managed node groups automate the provisioning and lifecycle management of nodes (Amazon EC2 instances) for Amazon EKS Kubernetes clusters.
 All managed nodes are provisioned as part of an Amazon EC2 Auto Scaling group that is managed for you by Amazon EKS and all resources including Amazon EC2 instances and Auto Scaling groups run within your AWS account.
-Amazon EKS tags managed node group resources so that they are configured to use the Kubernetes Cluster Autoscaler.
+Amazon EKS tags managed node group resources so that they can be discovered the Kubernetes Cluster Autoscaler.

 The documentation at https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html provides detailed guidance on setting up a Managed Node Group and then deploying Kubernetes Cluster Auto Scaler.
+If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes Cluster Autoscaler, you should configure multiple node groups, each scoped to a single Availability Zone.

 *Cluster Autoscaler logs for EC2 based Worker Nodes -*